dfinity/ic-js/packages/ckbtc/README.md

 ##### :gear: estimateWithdrawalFee

-Returns an estimation of the user's fee (in Satoshi) for a retrieve_btc request based on the current status of the Bitcoin network and those related to the minter.
+Returns an estimation of the user's fee (in Satoshi) for a retrieve_btc request based on the current status of the Bitcoin network and the fee related to the minter.

 | Method                  | Type                                                              |
 | ----------------------- | ----------------------------------------------------------------- |